Knowledge graphSettings

 Pickup ETA

 Time from the current driver position to the pickup point.
-Shows rider when prompted.
+This is what the passenger sees before confirming the request and after driver assignment.

 Trip ETA